 Delete record by selecting a particular record and clicking delete button in the footer row

-Add a Record either by pressing the tab key on last cell or by clicking the Add button in the footer row.
+Add a Record by clicking the Add button in the footer row.

 Validations will be done once focus moves from the control.

 Saving the entered values to dataset use of clicking save button in the footer row.